-TrailWise is is the Green Lane Association’s national database of green roads (and other rights of way).
-It is like Wikipedia where users can upload comments to the system, and is extremely handy.
-You can view routes in OS map mode, look at Google Street View to see what the start of a lane might look like, along with a host of other features.
-Each lane has a UID (Unique Identification Number), so it’s easy to discuss routes online with others users.
+TW2 is the Green Lane Association’s national database of green roads (and other rights of way).
+It is like Wikipedia where users can upload comments and photographs to the system, which is extremely handy.
+You can view routes in OS map mode along with a host of other features.
+Each lane has a UID (Unique Identification Number), so it’s easy to discuss routes online with other users.

 You may also want to check whether the routes are clear of TROs.
-Most counties post a list of TROs on their website, but if not, check with your local GLASS rep who should be able to advise.
+Most counties post a list of TROs on their website, but if not, check with your local Green Lane Association rep who should be able to advise.

 If you are taking a small group out or getting someone else to run a separate group on the same day, it might be advisable to recce the route beforehand.

 Besides your 4x4, what else do you require?
 Most lanes don’t require any mods to your vehicle, but you may need a little additional ground clearance, and at least All Terrain tyres, except in the driest of conditions.
 A suitable tow rope and shackles may come in handy if you ground out for example, and obviously some form of tow point front and rear that will take the necessary pressures.
 A spade could be useful, as are a bow saw and loppers.
-A hi-lift jack should definitely be considered.
+A hi-lift jack should definitely be considered. and don’t forget a first aid kit and phone!
 These are a few basic items that might make the difference as to whether you make it back in time for tea or not!

 Running a trip